 Odessa, TX (The B) – Pickleball, a mixture of badminton, tennis, and ping pong rolled into one, is a sport that’s gaining popularity and has made its way to the area.
-The Odessa Country Club held a ribbon-cutting ceremony today to unveil they now have two Pickleball courts of their own.
+The Odessa Country Club has two Pickleball courts of their own.

 While Pickleball may be something new to our area, but the sport has been around and was actually invented over 50 years ago.
 During the summer of 1965, Joel Pritchard and Bill Bell were trying to find an activity that their families could enjoy together.
 They had an extensive stockpile of sports equipment hanging around.
 They ended up giving ping pong paddles, a badminton net, and a couple of wiffle-balls a test run.